AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 2-Integration in Two or Three Dimensions.md

 The steps above can be done in reversed order as well; in other words, first integrating with respect to $y$ and then integrating with respect to $x$.
 In addition, we now integrated along 3 unknowns, $x$ and $y$.
 Adding more unknowns follows the same principle.

-Finally, we note that the physical dimension of the integral is the product of the integration variable and that of thr
+Finally, we note that the physical dimension of the integral is the product of the integration variable and that of the integrand